FREQUENTLY ASKED QUESTIONS

 In most cases, a high water table can be dealt with using various water management techniques and equipment.

 Typically, we can complete a crossing under an active railway or major highway without any traffic disturbance.
 Our techniques never leave a void in the ground, ensuring there is no safety risk to motorist, railcars, or our crew.
-Since we are only displacing up to 51 mm (2”) of material around the leading edge of the casing, there is also minimal risk of road heaving or cracking of asphalt.
+Since we are only displacing up to 51 mm (2 in) of material around the leading edge of the casing, there is also minimal risk of road heaving or cracking of asphalt.

 The cost of a project is dependent on the crossing length, casing diameter, ground conditions, site location and complexity of the project.
 Typically, a trenchless installation is not the most economical solution on a pure cost basis.
 However, the true value of trenchless is in its ability to reduce the impact of construction on the public (eg. minimizing traffic disruption), and the environment.
 When it comes to project design and outcomes – a trenchless solution is often the only solution.